 Do not miss out on our expert handicapper analysis!
 Will Rogers is on a 28-19 NFL RUN!
 Make sure you check out his picks and many more from the expert handicappers featured in the Shop Picks section.

-Minnesota Vikings: lost at home on Oct.
-31 against the Dallas Cowboys 20-16.
+Atlanta Falcons: lost at home on Oct.
+31 against the Carolina Panthers 19-13.

-The Vikings are coming into this game with a 3-4 record overall and they are 1-2 in their road games this season where they will be in this game.
-The Vikings have won 2 of their last 3 games coming into this one but they are coming off of a loss in their last game which snapped a 2 game winning streak that they were on.
-They lost their last game 20-16 against the Cowboys in a game that took the lead in quickly in the first quarter but could not do much on offense after that point and eventually allowed the Cowboys to creep back into the game and win it.
-Kirk Cousins played alright but did not have the best game as he completed 23/35 passes for 184 yards and 1 touchdown.
-Dalvin Cook led the team in rushing with 78 yards on 18 carries.
-Adam Thielen led the receivers with 78 yards and 1 touchdown on 6 receptions while Tyler Conklin had 57 yards on 5 receptions.
-Harrison Smith led the defense in that game with 7 solo tackles and 2 assisted ones while Cameron Dantzler was right behind him with 7 solo tackles.
-Eric Kendricks, Xavier Woods, and Everson Griffen all led the team in sacks with 1 each while Woods also had the only interception for them in that one.
-They have scored 163 points in their 7 games this season averaging 23.3 PPG and they have allowed their opponents to score 157 points against them allowing 22.4 PPG.
-Their offense is averaging 394.7 YPG while their defense is allowing 367 YPG.
+The Falcons are coming into this game with a 3-4 record overall and they are 2-1 in their road games this season where they will be in this game.
+They have won 2 of their last 3 games but are coming into this one off of a loss to the Panthers in their last game that snapped a 2 game winning streak that they were on.
+Matt Ryan did not play well in that game as he completed 20/27 passes for 146 yards, 1 touchdown and 2 interceptions.
+Mike Davis led the team in rushing with 44 yards on 9 carries.
+Tajae Sharpe led the receivers with 58 yards on 5 receptions while Cordarrelle Patterson had 37 yards and 1 touchdown on 5 receptions.
+Foyesade Oluokun led the defense in that game with 10 solo tackles and 6 assisted ones while Deion Jones was right behind him with 10 solo tackles and 4 assisted ones.
+No one on the defense recorded a sack for them or came away with an interception in that one.
+They have scored 148 points in their 7 games this season averaging 21.1 PPG and they have allowed their opponents to score 195 points against them allowing 27.9 PPG.
+Their offense is averaging 334 YPG while their defense is allowing 358.3 YPG.

 Don't miss our champion handicappers free picks and expert football picks today.
-And if you enjoyed this Minnesota Vikings Baltimore Ravens prediction, be sure to drop by every day for our weekly NFL predictions and previews.
+And if you enjoyed this Atlanta Falcons New Orleans Saints prediction, be sure to drop by every day for our weekly NFL predictions and previews.